bordoley/reactive-js/packages/rx/docs/interfaces/subscriberlike.md

 # Interface: SubscriberLike <**T**>

-A SubscriberLike represents the underlying mechanism for receiving notifications from an ObservableLike.
-A SubscriberLike composes an observer with a scheduler and disposable subscription.
-Subscribers may only be notified after they have been subscribeed and must be notified from a SchedulerContinuation executing on the subscriber's scheduler.
+The underlying mechanism for receiving and transforming notifications from an observable source.
+The `SubscriberLike` interface composes the `SchedulerLike` and `DisposableLike` interfaces into a single unified type, while adding the capability to receive notifications.

 ## Type parameters